 #2 Ask questions anytime

-“Therapy and school support can feel like a maze.
+“Therapy and school counselling can feel like a maze.
 You know your child best, and we bring professional insights to the table.
 Don’t be afraid to ask questions about services, goals or progress – together, we can build a support plan that works beautifully.”

 #3 Celebrate small wins